Help, I’ve Just Received A Cease And Desist Letter!

 4. Respond in time

 Last but not least, we need to consider timing.
-Cease and desist claims often have short response deadlines.
+Cease and desist letters often have short response deadlines.
 It’s essential to ensure that your legal advisors have enough time to take your instructions and prepare a robust response.
 So, act swiftly if you receive a letter – failing to reply could lead to court proceedings and, potentially, an adverse judgment.

 1. Establish the infringement

-Intellectual property consists of several different rights, so it’s important to clarify which the defendant is infringing.
-For example, someone copying a company’s logo may infringe on a trademark (if it’s registered) and copyright work.
+Intellectual property consists of several different rights, so it’s important to clarify which particular rights the potential defendant is infringing.
+For example, someone copying a company’s logo may infringe on a trademark (if it’s registered) and a copyright work.
 Therefore, the logo itself could be under the protection of two different IP rights, each with different tests for infringement.
 A copyright, design right, or trademark cease and desist letter must explain which rights are relied on and how they have been infringed.

 2. Address your remedies